 Granny flats are becoming more popular for families all across the country – and for good reason!
 Not only can a granny flat help aging loved ones maintain a sense of independence, but they can also offset the high cost of buying a home.

-But adding a granny flat isn’t a simple DIY home project.
-Let’s dig into what granny flats are and what you need to know before you decide if it’s the best option for your household.
+However, adding a granny flat isn’t a simple DIY home project.
+Let’s dig into what you need to know before you decide if it’s the best option for your household.

-5 things to consider before adding a granny flat to your property
+5 things to know before adding a granny flat

 While you may see plenty of advantages to having a granny flat, you want to think carefully before you add one to your property.
 Here are five things to consider before building a granny flat.